 Packing Your Gear

-At the river each person will be given one large waterproof bag (approximate sealed size: 20” tall x 14” diameter; 3079 cu in; 50.4 L) for your clothing and personal items.
-We also provide a small waterproof bag for day use where you can keep items such as raingear, camera, sunscreen, lip balm, etc. (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L).
+At the river, each person will be given one large waterproof bag (approximate sealed size: 22” tall x 14” diameter; 3386 cu in; 55 L) for their clothing and personal items.
+We also provide a small waterproof bag for day use where you can keep items such as rain gear, camera, sunscreen, lip balm, etc. (approximate sealed size: 18.5” tall x 8.5” diameter; 1050 cu in; 17.2 L).
 The bags are cylindrical in shape and pack from the top.
 Your daypack will also be with you during the day.
 To prevent items from getting wet in your daypack, it is a good idea to first place everything into a plastic bag and then into the daypack.

-Please pack light; river attire is very casual―comfort, convenience and boat space takes precedence over style.
+Please pack light; river attire is very casual―comfort, convenience, and boat space take precedence over style.
 Clothing can easily be washed out in the river with biodegradable soap.
 With the dry, warm climate in the canyon, lightweight clothing generally dries out quickly.
 Please Note: The color of the river fluctuates from completely clear to very silty.
-Light colored clothing has the possibility of becoming permanently stained.
+Light-colored clothing has the possibility of becoming permanently stained.
 Remember, everything you bring on the trip, you will need to carry into the canyon in your backpack.

 We recommend you take on the river only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
-If you do have extra luggage you do not wish to take on the river, OARS has arranged a special storage room at the DoubleTree Hotel where passengers may store additional bags.
-Please note: If you wish to leave luggage at the DoubleTree Hotel, you will need to call OARS ahead of time to prearrange for access to the storage room.
+If you do have extra luggage you do not wish to take on the river, OARS has arranged a special storage room at the DoubleTree Hotel in Flagstaff where passengers may store additional bags.
+If you wish to leave luggage at the DoubleTree Hotel, you will need to call OARS ahead of time to pre-arrange for access to the storage room.